fnotorious/GradeCalculator/README.md

 The gui folder contains all of the important files used to make the program

-To create the executable for the program:
+To create the executable for the program, first install node.js

-Use terminal or git bash:
+After that, use terminal or git bash:

 $ npm install -g electron-packager